-3.6.
 CIRCUMSTANCES IN WHICH YOU MAY CONTACT UEL DIRECTLY

-You will find that for most issues that arise during the course of your studies academic and administrative staff at CAT will be able to help.
+You will find that for most issues that arise during the course of your studies academic and administrative staff at your location of study will be able to help.
 If however you have concerns that lie outside the remit of these staff you can contact the UEL link person (see further details below) in the first instance who will be able to re-direct your enquiry as appropriate.

-3.7.
 UEL LINK PERSON AND COLLABORATIVE ADMINISTRATOR